hansetag/iceberg-catalog/README.md

 We have started this implementation because we were missing "OPENNESS" such as customizability, support for on-premise deployments and other features that are important for us in existing Iceberg Catalogs.
 Please find following some of our focuses with this implementation:

 - **Customizable**: If you already manage Access to Tables in your company somewhere else or need the catalog to stream change events to a different system, you can do so by implementing a few methods.
 Please find more details in the [Customization Guide](CUSTOMIZING.md).
 - **Change Events**: Built-in support to emit change events (CloudEvents), which enables you to react to any change that happen to your tables.
-Changes can also be prohibited by external systems using our request / response handler.
-This can be used to prohibit changes to tables that would validate Data Contracts, Quality SLOs etc.
+- **Change Approval**: Changes can also be prohibited by external systems.
+This can be used to prohibit changes to tables that would validate Data Contracts, Quality SLOs etc. Simply integrate with your own change approval via our `TableChangeCheck` trait.
 - **Multi-Tenant capable**: A single deployment of our catalog can serve multiple projects - all with a single entrypoint.
 All Iceberg and Warehouse configurations are completly separated between Warehouses.
 - **Written in Rust**: Single 18Mb all-in-one binary - no JVM or Python env required.
 - **Storage Access Management**: Built-in S3-Signing that enables support for self-hosted as well as AWS S3 WITHOUT sharing S3 credentials with clients.